ggciag/mandyoc/CONTRIBUTING.md

 make test_mandyoc
 ```

+*NOTE*: you might need to manually set the `MPIREXEC` in the Makefile.

 ## Do you have questions about MANDYOC code?

 Ask any question you have by **opening up an Issue**, and labeling it as